Yummy Scrummy & Moist Keto Sugar Free Carrot Cake delivers 2.5g carbs per slice and a whole load of keto goodness.

-Yes, I’m fully aware that some medical conditions can potentially worsen by eating certain foods, such as legumes (not really an established fact, but caution doesn’t hurt).
+Yes, I’m fully aware that some medical conditions can potentially worsen by eating certain foods.
 However, that’s a different issue, nothing to do with ketosis.

-Let me tell you, for the record, that my daily carbs are always from organic, natural foods, irrespective of whether they’re legumes, roots, or fruit such as watermelon (my arterial detox treatment every summer).
+For the record, my daily carbs are always from organic, natural foods, irrespective of whether they’re legumes, roots, or fruit such as watermelon (my arterial detox treatment every summer).
 I choose high-fibre options to ensure I keep my microbiome in peak condition.
 And if you’re aiming for a healthy body and mind, so should you.

 Ready to Make a Yummy Scrummy & Moist Keto Sugar Free Carrot Cake?